aequitas-aod/aequitas-home/docs/source/usecase-s2-disadvantaged-students.rst

 * Learned Fair Representations (LFR) to learn embeddings that obfuscate protected information while preserving task signal;

-* Socio-economic residualization19 (co-designed with economists) as our **new method** that first explains outcomes using circumstance variables (e.g., ESCS, parental education, immigration background) and then trains on the residual (the component attributable to individual “effort”), thereby aligning statistical learning with the Inequality of Opportunity doctrine.
+* Socio-economic residualization [2]_ (co-designed with economists) as our **new method** that first explains outcomes using circumstance variables (e.g., ESCS, parental education, immigration background) and then trains on the residual (the component attributable to individual “effort”), thereby aligning statistical learning with the Inequality of Opportunity doctrine.
 This approach operationalizes “fairness through awareness” (explicitly modelling circumstances to control their influence) and directly connects AI fairness with policy-relevant IO fairness.

 Key outcomes
 ~~~~~~~~~~~~